strangebuzz/cache-watcher/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Add tests for structs.go
+* Ajouter l'heure de détection de changement
 * Add at least one test by Go file
-* Ajouter l'heure de détection de changement
 * See for the sleep time between two checks

 -- V0.3